Riley Grisar: 5 Fast Facts You Need to Know

 He described himself as the vice president of resort operations for parts of Nevada, New Mexico and Mexico for Wyndham Destinations.

-There are some reports he’s not longer with the company.
+There are some reports he’s no longer with the company.
 Heavy will confirm and update the story.

-5. Candace Owens Left TPUSA as its Communications Director.
-The Group Has a History of Alleged Racism
+5. Candace Owens, Turning Point USA’s Most Prominent Non-White Member, Left the Group in Early May 2019

 Candace Owens left TPUSA as its communications director on May 1.
 It’s been reported she was forced out because of her controversial comments of praise for Adolph Hitler at the launch of a U.K. TPUSA chapter.
 But on her Instagram message, founder Charlie Kirk says his time with Owens “…has been the greatest unexpected blessing in my life.
 This is just the beginning!!!!!!”